Updated: Feb 18

 Make Decisions Together

 Make decisions about your wedding together.
 No issue is too small.
-If you’re choosing the color of the napkins, check with your S.O. to make sure they are on board with your selection.
+If you’re choosing the napkins' color, check with your S.O. to make sure they are on board with your selection.
 Let them know if the supplier is out of the cake toppers you chose; don’t just pick a substitute and expect they will love it the way you do.

 Keep Lines of Communication Open